dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 ### What you cannot do with it: {.unlisted .unnumbered}

 - Analyze very short execution anomalies.
-- Observe system-wide complicated SW dynamics.
+- Observe system-wide complicated software dynamics.

 Due to the sampling nature of the tool, it will eventually miss events with a very short duration (e.g., submicrosecond).